0xProject/0x-mesh/docs/DB_SYNCING.md

 # How to keep an external database in-sync with a Mesh node

 This guide will walk you through syncing an external database with a Mesh node so that the external database's state mirrors that of the Mesh node (and vice-versa).
 Whenever new orders are discovered or added to Mesh, they are inserted into the database.
-If an order is filled, cancelled, or has it's fillability changed it is updated or removed from the database.
-We are assuming that your database is storing both the order itself and how much of it is left to be filled (i.e., it's `fillableTakerAssetAmount`).
+If an order is filled, cancelled, or has its fillability changed it is updated or removed from the database.
+We are assuming that your database is storing both the order itself and the remaining fillable amount (i.e., its `fillableTakerAssetAmount`).

 ## High-level architecture